Revolution (cycling series) – Season 13: Round 1

-Round 1 of this Revolution series was a special Olympic qualification event for track riders to gain UCI qualification points ahead of Rio 2016.
-It was represented by national team, such as Great Britain, Austria and Netherlands.
-The result did not count towards the final championship standings.
-Star riders participated in this round included triple Olympic track champion Bradley Wiggins and Jason Kenny.
+Round 1 of Season 13 was a special Olympic qualification event for track riders to gain UCI qualification points ahead of Rio 2016.
+National teams competed, including those representing Great Britain, Austria and the Netherlands.
+The results did not count towards the final Revolution championship standings.
+Reigning Olympic champions including Bradley Wiggins (Road Time Trial) and Jason Kenny (Team Sprint and Sprint) competed in Round 1.

 Round 2 (E53)

 Round 2 was the first time the Revolution series featured on Eurosport.
 It was also the start of this season's Revolution Elite Championship and HOY Future Stars competitions.